Safeguarding Information during Covid-19 School Closure

 Day to Day safeguarding: Collection at the end of the school day

-Children in Reception, Year 1, Year 2 must be collected from their classroom doors or the playground by a known adult.
+Children in all classes must be collected from their classroom doors or the playground by a known adult.
 We ask you to please make the class teacher aware if there will be a different adult than usual collecting your child.
 We will not release a child to an adult we have not been made aware of.
 Children attending after school clubs will gather and register in the school hall.
 The youngest children will be escorted to the hall for after school club by class based staff.

 All children will be dismissed from the main reception area.
 They can be met from the gate with written permission.
 They may also make their own way home, with written permission from parents.
 Without this, we will not dismiss children from school at the end of the day and will contact parents.
 Please email the school office at MartelloOffice@turnerschools.com to confirm permission.